rapritchard/react-with-typescript/README.md

+# React with TypeScript

+This is a really super duper simple React application that shows how to use TypeScript with it via the CRA tool.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).